kirtikumar5486/testFirstRepo/README.md

 This is my first line of code in new testFirstRepo.
-This is my second line of code aded first in ym local laptop.
+This is my second line of code aded first in my local laptop.